 There were significant assets to include properties both here in the UK and abroad in Greece with a combined value of almost £2,000,000.
 Some of the properties were purchased prior to the marriage and over the years had made significant gains in equity.
 There were no mortgages on most of the properties.

-Advised client on the relevant factors that are taken into account when deciding upon a financial settlement; age, earning capacity, the financial needs of the parties, the standard of living enjoyed by the parties, any physical or mental disability of each of the parties, the contributions which each of the parties has made and conduct.
+I advised my client on the relevant factors that are taken into account when deciding upon a financial settlement; age, earning capacity, the financial needs of the parties, the standard of living enjoyed by the parties, any physical or mental disability of each of the parties, the contributions which each of the parties has made and conduct.

-Also provided the client with advice on pension sharing orders and whether his wife had a claim for spousal maintenance.
-Finally gave advice as to the ability to ring fence certain assets that were obtained prior to the marriage.
+Also provided the client with advice on Pension Sharing Orders and whether his wife had a claim for spousal maintenance.
+Finally, gave advice as to the ability to ring fence certain assets that were obtained prior to the marriage.

-Client Testimonial “This has been a very difficult and stressful time for me, however I am very grateful for the advice that you gave and your constant help which enabled me to keep going at times when I wanted to just throw the towel in.”
+Client Testimonial “This has been a very difficult and stressful time for me, however I am very grateful for the advice that you gave and your constant help which enabled me to keep going when I wanted to just throw the towel in.”